2025 CS Cranberry Cup International: Men's singles

 Roman Sadovsky of Canada won his first senior-level gold medal after two solid performances.
 Stephen Gogolev of Canada also had successful results, including receiving the highest technical score in the free skate, which included two quadruple Salchows and a quadruple toe loop, and ultimately winning the bronze medal.
-Aleksandr Selevko of Estonia received the silver medal with two solid performances that included a quadruple Lutz and quadruple toe loop in his free skate.
+Aleksandr Selevko of Estonia won the silver medal with two solid performances that included a quadruple Lutz and quadruple toe loop in his free skate.
 Jimmy Ma of the United States had the lead after the short program; however multiple errors in his free skate caused him to ultimately finish in seventh place.